Saphereye/logic-proof-parser/Profiling.md

 ### Time Analysis
 Until `4554` atoms, the time taken rises sharply.
 This is followed by decrease in the rate of change and it levels down to a linear relation with constant increase in time taken as number of atoms increase.

 We can explain this linear increase with time complexity.
-As the algorithms traverse throughg each element/node, one can approximate them to be `O(n)`.
+As the algorithms traverse through each element/node, one can approximate them to be `O(n)`.

 Furthermore, from the task dependency graph we can see that task 1 must have the least time, followed by task 2, followed by 3, 4 and 5.